-All these processes are part of wider HEE work to implement the HEE Quality Framework.
-Find out more at www.hee.nhs.uk/our-work/quality.
+All these processes are part of wider NHS England work to implement the Quality Framework.
+Find out more at: www.hee.nhs.uk/our-work/quality.
 This guide is also relevant to trainees who are working part-time and those who are undertaking a break from training.

 This guidance should be considered supportive for Practice Supervisors (PS), Educational Supervisors (ES), Designated Supervisors (DS) and Educational Programme Directors (EPDs), rather than mandate, policy or contract.
-PS, ES, DS and EPDs are not employed by or agents of HEE.
-Salary Support payments to employers made by HEE does not result in HEE having a degree of control or influence over a supervisor that could result in an agency or employment relationship arising between HEE and a supervisor at any point.
+PS, ES, DS and EPDs are not employed by or agents of NHS England.
+Salary support payments to employers made by NHS England do not result in NHS England having a degree of control or influence over a supervisor that could result in an agency or employment relationship arising between NHS England and a supervisor at any point.